kanna5/brave-byom-proxy/README.md

 # Log requests for debugging (or curiosity).
 Set to 1 to enable.
 BYOMPROXY_LOG_REQUEST=

+# Set to 1 to disable the generation of conversation titles.
+All new conversations
+# will be titled "New conversation."
+BYOMPROXY_DISABLE_TITLE_GEN=

+# If set, this model will be used for generating conversation titles.
+# A faster model is recommended.
+BYOMPROXY_TITLE_GEN_MODEL=gpt-4o-mini
 ```

 When `BYOMPROXY_ACCESS_TOKEN` is set, prepend it to the upstream API key with a